RoDanielle/Scrabble/README.md

 2. Start a run.
 3. Enter your choice of game mode and player type.
 4. Follow the on-screen instructions to play the game.
-5. Use the available commands to place tiles, challenge the server, give up your turn, and more.
+5. Use the available commands to place tiles, challenge the server, pass your turn, and more.

 Contacts:
 For any questions or suggestions, please do not hesitate to contact the project management team: